The Best Samurai Swords of 2024

 • Pricey

+The tsuka is made of wood and is wrapped in genuine black rayskin and cotton ito.
 The saya is dark brown hardwood with rayskin wrap, lacquered to reveal the wood grain.
 Polished black buffalo horn accents complete the design.

-Best Material: Kumagai Naozane
+Authentic: Kumagai Naozane

 Hand Forged High Quality Chinese Tamahagane Clay Tempered Samurai Katana Sword